 Qt for Windows - Building from Source

 If you do not use any binary installer or Qt Creator, you can download the respective license file from your Qt Account Web portal and save it to your user profile as

 Uncompress the files into the directory you want Qt installed; e.g.

 Note: The install path must not contain any spaces or Windows specific file system characters.

-We recommend creating a desktop link that opens a command prompt with the environment set up similar to the Command Prompt menu entries provided by the Windows SDKs.
+We recommend creating a desktop link that opens a command prompt with the environment set up similar to the Command Prompt menu entries provided by Visual Studio.
 This is done by creating an application link passing a

 .cmd file setting up the environment and the command line option